matt-mendonca/podium-js/readme.md

   - After initial setup, I wanted as few steps as possible to add a new deck
 - There are places were things are hard coded.
   - E.g. the select list for the remote
+- Also, I wanted to use
-- Using the latest version of express and socket
+  - the latest version of express and socket.io (and reveal js)
   - Jade instead of ejs
-- We have different coding styles (a shallow point, I know)
+- Lastly, we have different coding styles (a shallow point, I know)

 In short, hung's rps is like an app - you change it to create and present your presentation. podium is a framework - you use to present the presentation you created.